phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  PHP and PCRE
  - phpMussel requires PHP and PCRE to execute and function correctly.
-Without php, or without the PCRE extension of PCRE, phpMussel will not execute or function correctly.
-Should make sure you system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.
+Without php, or without the PCRE extension of PHP, phpMussel will not execute or function correctly.
+Should make sure your system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.

  ANTI-VIRUS SOFTWARE COMPATIBILITY

  For the most part, phpMussel should be fairly compatible with most other virus scanning software.
 However, conflictions have been reported by a number of users in the past.
 This information below is from VirusTotal.com, and it describes a number of false-positives reported by various anti-virus programs against phpMussel.
 Although this information isn't an absolute guarantee of whether or not you will encounter compatibility problems between phpMussel and your anti-virus software, if your anti-virus software is noted as flagging against phpMussel, you should either consider disabling it prior to working with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

  This information was last updated 11th June 2014 and is current for ALL